Photo by Mars Taska

 ABOUT

-Noma Mirny (they/them) is a Brooklyn-based playwright, director, & actor hailing from Boston, Mass.
+Noma Mirny (they/them) is a Brooklyn-based playwright, actor, & director hailing from Boston, Mass.

-Noma is a current senior at the NYU Tisch School of the Arts (Drama & DDW), where they received a multi-hyphenate theatrical training at the Playwrights Horizons Theater School, & where they’re currently completing their degree in TV writing in the Rita & Burton Goldberg Department of Dramatic Writing.
+Noma is a recent graduate of the NYU Tisch School of the Arts, from which they graduated with a B.F.A. in Drama & Dramatic Writing.
+They received multi-hyphenate theatrical training at the Playwrights Horizons Theater School with a focus in playwriting & directing, and an intensive Screen & TV writing education in the Rita & Burton Goldberg Department of Dramatic Writing, where they specialized in Episodic scripts.

-Their writing has gone up Off-Off-Broadway with Good Apples Collective (BroadwayWorld Article) & educationally with Playwrights Horizons Downtown, Broke People Play Festival, and Uproar Theatre Corps, among others.
+Their playwriting has gone up Off-Off-Broadway with Good Apples Collective (BroadwayWorld), and been shown at The Brick, The Vino, Caveat NYC, & throughout NYC in various theaters (& bars).
+While in school, their plays have gone up at Playwrights Horizons Downtown, Broke People Play Festival, and Uproar Theatre Corps, among others.

-They’ve directed multiple productions both off-off-Broadway & regionally, working as a director with The Tank, Village Playwrights, Playwrights Horizons Theater School, and as an assistant director & choreographer for the childrens summer shows at Theater SilCo in Colorado.
+They’ve directed multiple productions Off-Off-Broadway, working as a director with The Tank, The Vino, Village Playwrights, Playwrights Horizons Theater School, and as an assistant director & choreographer regionally for the childrens’ summer shows at Theater SilCo in Colorado.

-As a non-equity actor, they have performed Off-Broadway with the NYC Children’s Theater at Theatre Row under the direction of Anika Larsen (New York Times review), as well as Off-Off Broadway at The Tank, & educationally with NYU Tisch Studentworks, Playwrights Horizons Downtown, Morpheus Productions, & in various student film projects.
+As a non-equity actor, they have performed Off-Broadway with the NYC Children’s Theater at Theatre Row under the direction of Anika Larsen (and were mentioned in the New York Times), as well as Off-Off Broadway at The Tank, & with NYU Tisch StudentWorks, Playwrights Horizons Downtown, Morpheus Productions, & in various student film projects.

 In addition to working in theater, Noma has also written numerous scripts for TV & film, and is currently developing an original half-hour YA workplace comedy about a group of teens who work at a zoo in Arizona; ANIMALS!

-They are the current associate artistic director of the queer & trans-oriented theater collective, Dyke Theater Co.
+They are the current Key Artist & Co-Founder (& former Associate Artistic Director) of the lesbian & trans-oriented theater collective, Dyke Theater Co.

 Here they are, unavoidably intimate, holding a bee in their mouth.